kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. Dorsal interossei
 	E. Abductor digiti minimi

-#### Answer: C. Flexor digitorum brevis - ?
+#### Answer: C. Flexor digitorum brevis - TRUE
+- Flexor digitorum brevis, flexor hallucis brevis, abductor hallucis and the first lumbrical are supplied by the medial plantar nerve; all the other muscles in the sole of the foot are supplied by the lateral plantar.
+The first dorsal interosseous frequently receives an extra filament from the medial branch of the deep peroneal nerve on the dorsum of the foot and the second dorsal interosseous a twig from the lateral branch of the same nerve.

 ### Q1.98
 The portal vein conveys blood from the abdominal part of the digestive tract (with the exception of the lower part of the rectum) and from the spleen, pancreas and gallbladder to the liver.
-Which of the following statements about the portal vein is true?
+Which of the following statements about the _portal vein_ is true?

 	A. It is about 20cm in length
 	B. It is formed at the level of the first lumbar vertebra - F